 Katherine Murphy investigates aspects of labour and the conditions under which specific acts of labour are carried out: from the uniformity of daily routines to the monotonous activities of factory or minimum wage workers.

-Murphy’s oeuvre is physically and topically tough, yet formally stringent and visually appealing, often possessing a discreet and elegant beauty.
+Murphy’s oeuvre is physically and topically tough, yet formally stringent and visually appealing.
+Her works often possess a discreet and elegant beauty that clashes with the task she sets herself.
 In her ongoing series entitled Arkwright Work Tasks, Murphy employs the type-writer aesthetic of old-fashioned library cards in nostalgically fading colour tones, which the artist re-sorts for days and weeks according to ever changing categories.